 The upgrade also featured a "service life extension program (SLEP)" to refurbish and "zero time" the airframe.
 Two IAF MiG-21bis fighters were upgraded in Gorkiy by the MiG organization to the MiG-21UPG configuration, which were delivered back to India in December 2000.
 HAL then converted the rest of the IAF MiG-21 fleet using Russian-supplied kits, with the first HAL upgrade publicly displayed in October 2001.

-The MiG-21UPG update does not include a very interesting modification evaluated by the Kiev Military Aviation Institute in Ukraine, involving a new engine intake that looked like a vented ring installed around the old intake.
+The MiG-21UPG update did not include a modification evaluated by the Kiev Military Aviation Institute in Ukraine, involving a new engine intake that looked like a vented ring installed around the old intake.
 According to the designers, this installation finally eliminated the MiG-21's long-standing tendency to suffer engine stalls when the aircraft's longitudinal axis veered off the line of flight.
-Nobody seemed to express much interest in the matter, however, possibly because after so many decades and experience with flying the MiG-21, the problem wasn't really a problem any more.
+Nobody seemed to express much interest in the modification, however, possibly because after so many decades and experience with flying the MiG-21, the problem wasn't really a problem any more.

-* Several non-Russian firms are also offering MiG-21 upgrades.
-The business is confusing on the international stage as well: upgrade programs are announced, talks take place, nobody buys, and the upgrade programs are discontinued.
-Sometimes such upgrade programs do work out, however.
+MiG-21 upgrades have been performed by foreign firms.
 In 1993, Elbit Systems of Israel and Aerostar of Romania began a joint effort to update the 100 MiG-21MF fighters and 10 MiG-21UM trainers of the Romanian Air Force (RoAF) to the "Lancer" standard.
 The Lancer upgrade included:

 A SLEP was performed on the airframes.
-Weapons carriage included the AA-11 Archer and Israeli Rafael Python 3 AAMs; as well as the Elbit Opher infrared-seeking guided bomb, the Israeli Aircraft Industries (IAI) Lizard laser-guided bomb (LGB), and various unguided bombs and rocket launchers.
+Weapons carriage included the AA-11 Archer and Israeli Rafael Python 3 AAMs; as well as the Elbit Opher infrared-seeking guided bomb, the IAI Lizard laser-guided bomb (LGB), and various unguided bombs and rocket launchers.
 The Rafael Litening target designation pod could be carried for directing LGBs.